werpu/jsfs_js_ts/README.md

 ## Status

-ATM I am function complete, and the code can be tested (alpha stage)
+ATM I am function complete, and the code can be tested (final beta stages)
-I probably will make a release before 2020.
+I probably will make a release before 2022.
+It has been testing in MyFaces Tobago now for a year and atm is being integrated into MyFaces as new
+JS codebase.

 ## Usage